Used two serving sizes for this Rösti

 - 4 eggs

-- Shred your potatoes with a grater.
+- Shred raw or cooked (but cool) potatoes with a grater.
 The shreds should be quite large so don’t use your typical cheese shredder.

 - Dice the first onion and mix together with potatoes.
 You can also add diced bacon if you want to.
 Add your seasonings here.